The Leeds Leek

 Children are encouraged to resubmit their profiles to Santa Enterprises Ltd., along with two forms of ID.

-"Most of this will end up on the black market now," said Kumquat as he surveyed the warehouse brimming with dolls, train sets, mobile phones which are cameras and cameras which are mobile phones, etc. "It's always a losing battle to break even, but this might finally be the year we go into liquidation."
+"Most of this will end up on the black market now," said Kumquat as he surveyed the warehouse brimming with dolls, train sets, mobile phones which are cameras and cameras which are mobile phones.
+"It's always a losing battle to break even, but this might finally be the year we go into liquidation."

 There are dozens of imitators eager to pick up the reins.
 Santastic, a firm in Malaysia, is reportedly already gearing up for next Christmas should the long-running North Pole operation fatally stumble.